gilsdav/angular-micro-frontend-sample/README.md

 # MicroFront

-> Since Angular 9, Ivy allow micro frontend using its private API.
+> Since Angular 9, Ivy allow "micro frontend" using its private API.
 Check [this repo](https://github.com/gilsdav/angular-ivy-web-component) if you are interested.

 ## Try app